Best Of16 min read

 #2.
 ClickUp — Best for Power Users Who Want Everything in One Place

-Try ClickUp has positioned itself as the "everything app" for productivity, and it delivers on that promise — sometimes to a fault.
-For freelancers who love customization and want granular control over every aspect of their workflow, ClickUp is a dream.
-For those who want simplicity, it might be overwhelming.
+Try ClickUp has positioned itself as the "everything app" for productivity, and it actually delivers.
+For freelancers who love customization and want granular control over their workflow, ClickUp is fantastic.
+But if you prefer simplicity, it might feel like too much.

 What sets ClickUp apart is the sheer volume of built-in features.
-Time tracking, goal setting, docs, whiteboards, mind maps, forms, dashboards — it's all there without needing third-party integrations.
-The 2026 version has also significantly improved performance, addressing the speed complaints that plagued earlier versions.
+Time tracking, goal setting, docs, whiteboards, mind maps, forms, dashboards — it's all there without needing third-party add-ons.
+And here's what I noticed after testing it for a few weeks: the 2026 version has fixed the speed issues that plagued earlier versions.

 Key Features: